The Nikon 50mm 1.8 G is Nikon’s 50mm option within their growing lineup of budget-friendly/lightweight 1.8G lenses.

 Some photographers can be somewhat elitist when it comes to the barrel construction of their lenses and think that plastic lens barrels are always inferior to metal ones.
 While Nikon’s older D-series lenses do have a cheap “plasticky” feel, the plastic barrel on the 50mm f/1.8G feels very durable.

-My little nikon 50mm lens has taken plenty of bumps while working and is still holding up strong – it has very little signs of wear.
+My nikon 50mm 1.8 lens has taken a lot of bumps while working and is still holding up strong – it has very little signs of wear.
 This lens’ plastic components are also what keeps its weight to a very manageable 185 grams.